Coq Documentation

 Coq Development Environments

 There are several good IDEs of varying levels of sophistication that you can use for developing Coq code.
+We recommend using VSCode with VSCoq and Docker, as described in the first option below, but you are welcome to use one of the alternatives if you prefer.

 Please post on the course discussion site if you encounter difficulties setting up your Coq development environment.